RH3D/E3NG_docs/configure.md

 ![](./assets/images/config/config_AB_cooling.png)

 #### FRAME BRACES
 Recommended if you are using legacy version of the frame without the enclosure.
-It adds a bit more rigidity to the frame but other frame variants are rigid enough and the enclosure is even ruperrior in that regard.
+It adds a bit more rigidity to the frame but other frame variants are rigid enough and the enclosure is even superior in that regard.

 ![](./assets/images/config_layout_3.png)